ISISComputingGroup/ibex_developers_manual/Logging-from-the-archive.md

 -  `{this_pv}` - is the pv of the current record
 -  `{IN:LARMOR:SIMPLE:VALUE1|10.6f}` - the pv `IN:LARMOR:SIMPLE:VALUE1` is formatted as a float with 10 character and 6dp
--  `{this_pv!s|10s}` - the current pv converted using the string representation and then given a width of 10
+-  `{this_pv!s|10s}` - the current PV converted using the string representation and then given a width of 10

+## The info fields

 ### `LOG_trigger`

-The trigger pv indicates which pv turns logging on (pv value 1) and off (pv value 0).
+The trigger PV indicates which PV turns logging on (PV value 1) and off (PV value 0).
 When the PV goes from 0 to 1 it triggers log creation.
 Only one of these should be defined, if you define two then last one into the database wins.

 The value of the field is either:
-*  `""` (empty string) - use the pv this is annotating as the trigger pv
+*  `""` (empty string) - use the PV this is annotating as the trigger PV
 * `"<pvname>"` - use the pv name as the trigger

 Example: